-Over the past eight years of living in Panama, Betsy and I have overwhelmingly heard mostly happy stories from other expats about their home and investment property purchases here.
+Over the past 8 years of living in Panama, Betsy and I have overwhelmingly heard mostly happy stories from other expats about buying a property in Panama.

-However, the few sad stories that we have heard has mostly involved an inexperienced ex-pat investor signing a contract with another expat, an unscrupulous one, who had all of the negotiations shielded by his Panamanian corporation (Sociedad Anonima).
+However, the few sad stories that we have heard have mostly involved an inexperienced expat investor signing a contract with an unscrupulous expat to buy or sell property.

 The Lawyer Takes Over

-In other words, the person that the innocent party was negotiating with, the one they met, got to know, and shook hands with, was quickly replaced by a powerful Panamanian lawyer, as soon as the documents were signed.
+What this can mean is that the person that the innocent party was negotiating with, the one they met, got to know, and shook hands with, is never seen after the document is signed.
+That person is was quickly replaced by a powerful Panamanian lawyer, who is the agent or officier for that corporation.

 This can be fine, as long as everything goes smoothly.
-However, if there are some disagreements down the road, or if the intent from the start was to defraud, the innocent expat will discover that he/she is at a tremendous disadvantage, as an individual, when facing off against a Panamanian corporation.
-The corporation created by the seller either before or after he bought the land.
+However, if there are some disagreements down the road, or if the intent from the start was to defraud, the innocent expat will discover that he/she is at a tremendous disadvantage, as an individual when facing off against a Panamanian corporation.

-Our advice to expats is simply this: Don’t ever sign any documents for purchase or for sale with an anonymous corporation, or with a buyer or seller who has plans to transfer documents to a corporation before all payments have been made, received, and signed by flesh and blood individual.
+Our advice to expats is simply this: Don’t ever sign any documents for purchase or for sale with an anonymous corporation, or with a buyer or seller who has plans to transfer documents to a corporation before all payments have been made, received, and signed that individual.